quantum-exeter/QuantumSpinDynamics/README.md

 # QuantumSpinDynamics
 Julia code to solve the open-system of a single quantum spin coupled to multiple heat baths, both statically and dynamically.
-This is the code used in the [Enhanced entanglement in multi-bath spin-boson models](https://arxiv.org/abs/2306.11036) paper.
+This is the code used to generate the quantum curves in the [Enhanced entanglement in multi-bath spin-boson models](https://arxiv.org/abs/2306.11036) paper.

 ### Repo structure